 - protective against unwanted pregnancy when used correctly

-- are more expensive than other types of lubricated condoms
+- more expensive than other types of lubricated condoms

 - have a shorter shelf life

-- are no more effective at protecting against STDs than regular condoms
+- are no more effective at protecting against STIs than regular condoms

-- contain a small amount of spermicide compared to other forms of spermicidal birth control
+- contain a small amount of spermicide compared with other forms of spermicidal birth control

-The spermicide used on spermicidal condoms, nonoxynol-9, can cause allergic reactions in some people as well.
+The spermicide used on spermicidal condoms — nonoxynol-9 — can cause allergic reactions in some people.
 Symptoms include temporary itching, redness, and swelling.
-It can also cause urinary tract infections in some women.
+It can also cause urinary tract infections (UTIs) in some people with a vagina.

 Because spermicide can irritate the penis and vagina, contraceptives containing nonoxynol-9 may increase the risk of HIV transmission.
 This risk increases if spermicide is used multiple times in one day or for several consecutive days.

-Spermicides probably don’t cause birth defects.
-If you conceived while using spermicidal condoms or any other type of spermicidal birth control, the fetus will not be harmed as a result.
+Spermicides are not known to cause birth defects.
+If you conceived while using spermicidal condoms or any other type of spermicidal birth control, the fetus is not likely to be harmed as a result.

-Spermicides don’t enter breastmilk, either, or affect the production of breastmilk, so they are safe to use while breastfeeding.
+Spermicides also do not enter breast milk or affect the production of breast milk, so they are safe to use while breastfeeding or chestfeeding.

 - medroxyprogesterone (Depo-Provera)

-Male and female condoms are the only type of birth control that also helps to prevent STDs.
-Either one can be used alone or in conjunction with other forms of birth control, such as spermicide.
+External (male) and internal (female) condoms are the only types of birth control that also help prevent STIs.
+Either one can be used alone or with other forms of birth control, such as spermicide.

-Spermicidal condoms are not shown to have greater benefit than regular condoms.
-They are more expensive than condoms without spermicide and do not have as long a shelf life.
-They may also increase the risk of HIV transmission.
-When used correctly, they may help to prevent unwanted pregnancy.
+When used correctly, spermicidal condoms may help prevent unwanted pregnancy.
+But there’s no evidence that they have greater benefit than regular condoms.
+Spermicidal condoms are more expensive than condoms without spermicide and do not have as long a shelf life.